top of page

 Chart your protagonist's character change arc by establishing the lie they believe, their wants and needs, and their past.

-Keep determining your protagonist's character change arc by creating their characteristic moment, their normal world, and their state in the first act.
+Keep determining your protagonist's character change arc by creating their characteristic moment, their normal world, their state in the first act, and the first plot.

-Continue mapping your protagonist's character change arc by looking at their first-plot point, who they are during the first half of act 2, and at the story's midpoint.
+Continue mapping your protagonist's character change arc by looking at who they are during the first half of act 2, at the story's midpoint, the second half of act 2, and the third plot point.

-Finalise your protagonist's character change arc by determining who they are at the climax, and resolution.
+Finalise your protagonist's character change arc by determining who they are during act 3, the climax, and resolution.

 Module 4: The Theme